pateli18/kgl-renthop/README.md

 **add_predictor_lengths** is a command line program which adds the length of the description, the number of photos, and the number of features of a property

+### Feature Engineering

+**sentiment.py** is a command line program that gets the sentiment of each description using the

 ### Model Evaluation

 **run_models** is a command line program which runs cross-validated log, random forest, and xgboost models and stores their performance